obnam-mirror/obnam2/obnam.md

 }
 ~~~

 The server side is not very smart.
-I handles storage of chunks and
+It handles storage of chunks and
 their metadata only.
 The client is smarter:

 * it scans live data for files to back up
-* it splits those files into chunks, and stores the chunks in the
+* it splits those files into chunks, and stores the chunks on the
   server
 * it constructs an SQLite database file, with all filenames, file
   metadata, and the chunks associated with each live data file